159753x/new-blog-app/README.md

 ```
 ## Database Migration and Seeding

-Use the following command to create the necessary database tables:
+Use the following commands to create the necessary database tables and populate them using seeders:
 ```bash
 php artisan migrate
 php artisan db:seed
 ```
-This command will run the seeder classes defined in your application.

 ## Usage